niha0920/C-Interview.md/interviewbit.md

 - A token is the fundamental building block of a program that helps the compiler understand and translate the source code.
 - In essence, every word, number, operator, or symbol that has meaning to the compiler is considered a token.

+## What is the use of printf() and scanf() functions?
+Also explain format specifiers?
+- printf() is used for displaying output.
+- scanf() is used for taking input.
+- Format specifiers define the type and format of data for input and output, ensuring correct handling of variables.

 ##